J.P. Crawford Player Props: Mariners vs. Cubs

-On Tuesday, J.P.
-Crawford (coming off going 0-for-4) and the Seattle Mariners play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
-First pitch is at 7:40 PM ET.
+J.P.
+Crawford -- 1-for-3 with a double in his last game -- will be in action for the Seattle Mariners against the Chicago Cubs, with Marcus Stroman on the mound, on April 12 at 2:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Cubs.
+He had a one-hit performance in his previous game (1-for-3) against the Cubs.

 J.P.
 Crawford Game Info & Props vs. the Cubs